Cefalù Cathedral, Sicily, Italy, ca. 12th century - Melchizedek1

 20 Ibid, 224-226

-21 Catalogue of Textiles from Burying-Grounds in Egypt, 1:18; also see Plate III (pg 145), Plate XXII (pg 164), Plate IV (pg 146), and frontispiece for images of eight-pointed stars on Coptic textiles
+21 Kendrick, Catalogue of Textiles from Burying-Grounds in Egypt, 1:18 (also see Plate III, pg 145; Plate XXII, pg 164; Plate IV, pg 146; and frontispiece for images of eight-pointed stars on Coptic textiles

-23 Patristic Literature from the Schoyen Collection, MS 2337 "Melito of Sardis; Peri Pascha, Quoting Exodus" written in the Akhmimic dialect of Coptic on papyrus, Upper Egypt, 4th century; available online here.
+23 "Melito of Sardis; Peri Pascha, Quoting Exodus" in Patristic Literature from the Schoyen Collection, MS 2337 written in the Akhmimic dialect of Coptic on papyrus, Upper Egypt, 4th century (available online)

-26 "The Colophon of the Gospel of the Egyptians: Concessus and Macarius of Nag Hammadi," by P. Bellet, O.S.B., in Nag Hammadi and Gnosis: Papers Read at the First International Congress of Coptology, Cairo, December 1976, R. McL.
-Wilson, Ed.
-(E.J.
-Brill, Leiden, The Netherlands, 1978), 65
+26 P. Bellet, O.S.B., "The Colophon of the Gospel of the Egyptians: Concessus and Macarius of Nag Hammadi," Nag Hammadi and Gnosis: Papers Read at the First International Congress of Coptology, Cairo, December 1976, ed.
+R. McL.
+Wilson (Leiden: E.J.
+Brill, 1978), 65

-27 "Melchizedek as Divine Mediator," available online here.
+27 Davila, "Melchizedek as Divine Mediator," (available online)

-29 The Melchizedek Tradition: A Critical Examination of the Sources to the Fifth Century A.D. and in the Epistle to the Hebrews, Fred L. Horton Jr. (Society for the New Testament Studies; Monograph Series 30; Cambridge University Press, New York, NY, 2005), 143
+29 Fred L. Horton, Jr., The Melchizedek Tradition: A Critical Examination of the Sources to the Fifth Century A.D. and in the Epistle to the Hebrews, Society for New Testament Studies; Monograph Series 30 (New York: Cambridge University Press, 2005), 143

-31 "The Melchizedek Material in Alma 13:13-19," by John Welch in By Study and Also by Faith: Essays in Honor of Hugh W. Nibley on the Occasion of His Eightieth Birthday, 27 March 1990, Volume 2, John M. Lundquist and Stephen D. Ricks, Eds., (Foundation for Ancient Research and Mormon Studies [FARMS; now the Neal A. Maxwell Institute for Religious Scholarship], Brigham Young University, Provo, UT, and Deseret Book Company, Salt Lake City, UT, 1990), 252-253
+31 John Welch, "The Melchizedek Material in Alma 13:13-19," By Study and Also by Faith: Essays in Honor of Hugh W. Nibley on the Occasion of His Eightieth Birthday, 27 March 1990, Vol. 2, ed.
+John M. Lundquist and Stephen D. Ricks (Provo, UT: Foundation for Ancient Research and Mormon Studies [FARMS] and Salt Lake City: Deseret Book Company, 1990), 252-253

-33 The Book of the Secrets of Enoch (Translated from the Slavonic), by W.R.
+33 W.R.
 Morfill and R.H.
-Charles (Oxford Clarendon Press, Oxford, England, 1896), Appendix, pg 90.
+Charles, The Book of the Secrets of Enoch (Translated from the Slavonic) (Oxford: Oxford Clarendon Press, 1896), Appendix, pg 90.
 I had previously cited this in my first posting, "The Seal of Melchizedek."

-34 In 2009 it was anounced that portions of 2 Enoch were recovered in Coptic - see here; also see New Perspectives on 2 Enoch: No Longer Slavonic Only, Andrei Orlov, Gabriele Boccaccini, Jason Zurawaski, Eds.
-(Studia Judaeoslavica, 4; Brill, Leiden, The Netherlands, 2012 (forthcoming)); this book publishes papers that were delivered in the fifth Enoch seminar, held in Naples 2009; see here.
-For further discussion on 2 Enoch, see Jewish Apocalyptic and its History, Paolo Sacchi (Sheffield Academic Press, Sheffield, England, 1990), 233-249
+34 In 2009 it was anounced that portions of 2 Enoch were recovered in Coptic - see here; also see New Perspectives on 2 Enoch: No Longer Slavonic Only, Studia Judaeoslavica, 4, Eds.
+Andrei Orlov, Gabriele Boccaccini, and Jason Zurawaski (Leiden: Brill, 2012 (forthcoming)); this book publishes papers that were delivered in the fifth Enoch seminar, held in Naples 2009; see here.
+For further discussion on 2 Enoch, see Paolo Sacchi, Jewish Apocalyptic and its History (Sheffield: Sheffield Academic Press, 1990), 233-249